stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 the twilit grotto.
 Yet when I awoke it was full daylight, with normal sounds in the house below.
 The rats, living or spectral, had not troubled me; and Nigger-Man was quietly asleep.
-On going down, I found that the same tranquillity had prevailed elsewhere; a condition which one of the assembled savants&mdash;a fellow named Thornton, devoted to the psychic&mdash;rather absurdly laid to the fact that I had now been shewn the thing which certain forces had wished to shew me.
+On going down, I found that the same tranquillity had prevailed elsewhere; a condition which one of the assembled savants--a fellow named Thornton, devoted to the psychic--rather absurdly laid to the fact that I had now been shewn the thing which certain forces had wished to shew me.